Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint19/index.md

 Screenshots of Prototype Demonstrated at the Show and Tell
 ----------------------------------------------------------

+These are screenshots of working software from the publisher create journey.
+They will very probably change as part of the incremental development process.

 <a href="proto1_20241104.png"><img src="proto1_20241104.png" alt="HTML5 Icon" width="200" style="border:2px solid black" /></a>